Looking for a cloud hosted Maven repository when working with Google Cloud? Sign up for a free 14-day trial of Deps Private Maven Repositories.

 GCP has quite a different product philosophy to AWS.
 When new GCP features and resources are released into general availability, they are usually very high quality.
 This is in contrast to AWS where it can sometimes feel like you are the first person to use a feature.
 A quote I have seen which rings true to me is “Google’s Beta is like AWS’s GA”.

 GCP also has done well with integrating their different services together.
 GCP provides a smaller set of core primitives that are global and work well for lots of use cases.
 Pub/Sub is probably the best example I have for this.
 In AWS you have SQS, SNS, Amazon MQ, Kinesis Data Streams, Kinesis Data Firehose, DynamoDB Streams, and maybe another queueing service by the time you read this post.
+2019 Update: Amazon has now released another streaming service: Amazon Managed Streaming Kafka.
 GCP has Pub/Sub.
-Pub/Sub seems flexible enough to replace most (all?) of AWS’ various queues.
+Pub/Sub seems flexible enough to replace most (all?) of AWS' various queues.
 (Disclaimer, I haven’t used Pub/Sub yet, just looked at its documentation).

 Google opts for strong consistency by default.
 Google Cloud Storage, has consistent lists and gets, Cloud Key Management Service has strong (global) consistent key enablement, and Cloud Spanner is their globe-spanning consistent database.
 Many AWS services are eventually consistent, which pushes complexity onto the developer.

 Even though Google has a smaller set of primitives than AWS, they are often simpler.
 Rather than having dozens of compute instance types, they offer just four: micro, standard, highmem, and highcpu.
 In actual fact, these are all just pre-configurations in the design space, and you can size and configure your instances to be just about any combination of memory and CPU.